Skip to main content

 A basis point is one-hundredth of a percentage point (0.01%), commonly used to express small differences in interest rates and fund fees.See full definition of Expense Ratio

-While basis point and expense ratio are related concepts, they serve different purposes in the world of ETF investing.
+While basis point and expense ratio are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Expense Ratio